East Orange, New Jersey: Public transportation

 Local transportation around the city and into neighboring communities is provided by multiple NJ Transit public bus lines, which includes routes 5, 21, 24, 34, 41, 44, 71, 73, 79, 90, 92, 94, and 97.

-New Jersey Transit operates two commuter rail train stations in East Orange, both located along the Morris & Essex Lines.
+New Jersey Transit operates two commuter rail train stations in East Orange, both located along the Morris & Essex Lines, both offering seven-day service to New York Penn Station in Midtown Manhattan as well as weekday service to Hoboken Terminal.
 The East Orange station is located beside the westbound lanes of Interstate 280, directly across its parking lot from East Orange City Hall.
 Just one mile west up Main Street is Brick Church station, the city's second rail stop and the more heavily used of the two.
-Both have seven-day service to New York Penn Station in Midtown Manhattan as well as weekday service to Hoboken Terminal.

 The Montclair-Boonton Line runs through the Ampere neighborhood of the city on the east, after splitting off from the Morris & Essex Lines just east of the city line in Newark.
 Ampere station was a former stop on the line near Ampere Parkway and Springdale Avenue which opened in 1890, but closed in 1991 due to low ridership.
 Residents can use nearby Watsessing Avenue station in neighboring Bloomfield.
 Another former stop was Grove Street station, a mile east of Brick Church, which ended service in April 1991, together with the Ampere station.

 The city is 7.8 mi from Newark Liberty International Airport in the nearby cities of Newark and Elizabeth.

-Notable people

-People who were born in, residents of, or otherwise closely associated with East Orange include: